GABSIWAEL/FINAL-YEAR-BANKING-AS-A-SERVICE-PROJECT/README.md

-# 💳 Banking Solution
+# 💳 Banking Solution : Bank As A Service (BAAS)

 ## 🧽 Overview

-**Banking Solution** is a cloud-native microservices-based financial system that simulates core banking operations such as account handling, ATM interactions, card services, and branch management.
+**Banking Solution : Bank As A Service (BAAS)** is a cloud-native microservices-based financial system that simulates core banking operations such as account handling, ATM interactions, card services, and branch management.
 The platform is modular, observable, and scalable — deployed via **Docker** and **Kubernetes**.

 ---
 ## 🛠 Technologies Used